A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Dynamics learning results

 \section{Dynamics learning results}

 In this section, we present the results of identification of HR, FHN, and coupled R\"ossler dynamics with FEX on the Scale-Free (SF) network with clean data.
 The set up of SF network follows the description in Supplementary Information.
 We choose SF network since it demonstrates more complex phenomena than the ER model, and many real-world networks have scale-free property.
 During the offline stage, we generate the time series data with the true dynamics (ODEs).
 During the inference stage, we use FEX only with the time series data to identify the governing equations of the system, without accessing to the genuine ODEs.
-Throughout all numerical experiments, we set the batch size in RBM as 32.
+We emphasize that we only have access to the time series data and approximate the state time derivatives using numerical derivatives.
+This contrasts with the SINDy method, which requires direct access to the time derivatives of the states.
+Throughout all numerical experiments, we set the batch size in stochastic-FEX as 32.
 In addition, we provide the depths of FEX trees used in each of the considered dynamics in the numerical examples in Table~\ref{tab:tree_depth}.
 Robustness analyses of FEX and other baseline methods, aimed at extracting dynamics from low-resolution data, networks with spurious or missing links, and noisy data, are discussed in the Supplementary Information.